jacksund/simmate/docs/getting_started/run_a_workflow/view_the_results.md

-# Viewing the workflow's results
+# Reviewing Workflow Results

-## Basic output files
+## Understanding Basic Output Files

-Once your job completes, you may notice a few extra files in your output.
-One of them is `simmate_summary.yaml`, which contains some quick information for you.
+Upon completion of your job, you will find additional files in your output.
+One such file is `simmate_summary.yaml`, which provides a brief summary of your results.

-The information in this file is a snippet of what's available in the database:
+This file contains a subset of the data available in the database:
 ``` yaml
 _DATABASE_TABLE_: StaticEnergy
 _TABLE_ID_: 1